sales@effectrode.com

 Brass jack plug with bakelite body

-These early jack plugs were constructed from brass (an alloy of 70% copper and 30% zinc) with hardened rubber insulators and a Bakelite body.
+These early jack plugs were constructed from brass (an alloy of 70% copper and 30% zinc) with hardened rubber insulators and a ‘Bakelite‘ body.
 Brass was used rather than copper because it is harder and tougher than pure copper and hence more resilient to wear.
-However, both brass and copper are prone to oxidation and corrosion as the metal reacts with salts and acids.
-This isn’t necessarily a problem in the short-term in a benevolent environment.
-That is, if the jack plug isn’t used in a damp atmosphere or exposed to corrosive substances, then the simple act of inserting and removing it from its socket will remove any small build-up of dirt and oxidation, keeping the contact clean and reliable.
+Brass and copper are both prone to oxidation and corrosion as they react chemically with salts and acids.
+This isn’t necessarily a serious problem in a ‘benevolent’ environment, where the jack plug isn’t exposed to a damp atmosphere or corrosive substances.
+In normal use jack socket contacts are self-cleaning: Inserting and removing the plug from its socket will remove any small build-up of dirt and oxidation, keeping the contact clean and reliable.

 In more adverse environmental conditions where the plug is exposed to substances such as beer, sweaty hands, smoke and dirt its performance will ultimately be compromised.
 Over time the jack plug will lose it’s shiny appearance tarnishing to become duller in appearance as the copper and zinc react with the salts and acids in these substances.
 Tarnish is a layer of copper and zinc oxides (and other salts) which is a poor electrical conductor (an insulator).
 This oxide layer significantly increases contact resistance degrading the fidelity of signal transmission through the jack plug to the cable causing tone loss and a bad or noisy connection.
-This is not a irredeemable situation though as the barrel of a jack plug can easily be cleaned using very fine wool and solvents such as carbon tetrachloride (a degreasing agent) to restore it’s original performance.
+This is not an irredeemable situation though: The barrel of a jack plug can easily be cleaned using ultra fine wire wool or solvents, such as carbon tetrachloride (a degreasing agent), and jack sockets cleaned with a specialised ‘burnisher‘ tool to restore their original performance.
 Brass jack plugs served the industry for many decades until nickel plating became a practicality.

 Nickel Plated Jack Plugs